r-lib/testthat/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/tergmLite/new/tergmLite.Rcheck’
+* using log directory ‘/tmp/workdir/superb/new/superb.Rcheck’
 * using R version 4.0.3 (2020-10-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
 * using options ‘--no-manual --no-build-vignettes’
-* checking for file ‘tergmLite/DESCRIPTION’ ...
+* checking for file ‘superb/DESCRIPTION’ ...
 OK
+* checking extension type ...
+Package
-* this is package ‘tergmLite’ version ‘2.2.1’
+* this is package ‘superb’ version ‘0.9.7.5’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘tergm’
+Package required but not available: ‘referenceIntervals’

-Package suggested but not available for checking: ‘EpiModel’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.